 Training program for cross-country skiing: Become a better skier

-Here is Hans Christer Holund and Petter Skinstad’s training program.
-Made for those who want want to train four to five times a week, and aim to participate in a ski race this season.
+Read Hans Christer Holund and Petter Skinstad’s training program if you want to train four to five times a week, and aim to do a competition this winter.

-Guests: Through the Skisporet podcast, we have received guidance from the skiers Hans Christer Holund and Petter Skinstad, to set up a training program for recreational skiers who want to ski faster this winter.
+Guests: Through the Skisporet podcast, we have received guidance from two of the most enthusiastic skiers out there, Hans Christer Holund and Petter Skinstad, to set up a training program for recreational skiers who want to ski faster this winter.
 Listen to the full training discussion in the episode available on Apple podcast, Spotify and Youtube.

 Hans Christer Holund is one of the world’s best long-distance cross-country skiers.
-He has won three gold medals in the World Championships, among other wins.
-During the fall, he puts in some crazy training weeks.
+He won World Cup gold at femmila, among other wins.
+During the autumn, he puts in some crazy training weeks.
 At the time of writing, we can see that he has logged over 500 km on roller skis – in just one week.
-This is an average of 71 kilometers a day.
+This is an average of 7.1 kilometers a day.
 Petter Skinstad, on the other hand, is a skier who prefers long-distance skiing.
-This has evolved into a skiing competition where you double-pole the whole distance on blank skis.
-This requires different demands on strength and physique compared to traditional cross-country skiing in the World Cup, in which Holund competes.
+This has evolved into a ski run where you pole the whole distance on shiny skis.
+This places completely different demands on strength and physique compared to traditional cross-country skiing in the World Cup, which Holund competes in.

-What can we, as recreational skiers, learn from these two training geeks?
-Well, we wanted to take the best of both worlds and put it together to create a training program that you can follow in the lead-up to Birken, Vasaloppet, Skarverennet or other ski races that you're planning to enter.
+What can we as recreational athletes learn from these two training geeks?
+Well, we wanted to take the best of both worlds and put it together to create a training program that you can follow in the lead up to Birken, Vasaloppet, Skarverennet or other ski races that tyou're planning to enter.

 Training program for the ski season

-*Optimally, you get two long weekend sessions, but obviously, you don't do this every weekend.
-Holund suggests prioritizing your hard session if you have to choose between that and the other runs on a weekend.
+*Optimally you get two long weekend sessions, but obviously you don't do this every weekend.
+Holund suggests prioritizing your hard session if you have to choose between that and the other runs in a weekend.

 This training program is designed to give you the best possible preparation for your key sessions, intervals on Wednesdays and long weekend sessions.
-On the other days, you must focus on your workout and keep your body moving without sacrificing the resources needed for the so-called key sessions.
+On the other days, it’s important that you focus on your workout and keep your body moving but without sacrificing your resources that you need for the so-called key sessions.

-You can run intervals on a treadmill or on a Skierg machine.
+You can run intervals on a treadmill or ski machine (Skierg).
 See our suggestions for sessions further on in the article.
 First, we have an important question to ask the World Champion in cross-country skiing: